Lawyer branding: Think Pink Law’s Julie Tolek shares her formula for successful branding: Passion + Personality = Persuasion.

 Effective branding creates a psychological connection between a “thing” and the people who’ll willingly pay money for that “thing.”
 In my own branding, I’ve always done what came naturally.
 I didn’t start out by thinking about rules or processes.
 Over time, though, I realized that much of what I was doing could be put into a formula — the “three P’s” — to teach others my branding processes.

-My formula for branding, based on the processes I’ve used in my own business, is:
+My formula for lawyer branding, based on the processes I’ve used in my own business, is:

 Passion + Personality = Persuasion